googlebe/chrome-headless-screenshot-api/README.md

 ## Configuration

-The configuration for the API is in `src/config/config.yml`.
+The configuration file is at `src/config/config.yml`.

 It would be nice to be able to overwrite these values somewhere outside of version control, but for now all configuration comes from this file.

-Probably the most useful thing you can change in the config file now is the default values for the parameters accepted by the API.
+TODO: Document configuration parameters.

 ## Credits

-Thanks to [David Schnurr](https://github.com/schnerd) for the Chrome headless screenshot capture code which is the basis of this project, and for the instructions for running Chrom headless on Ubuntu.
+Thanks to [David Schnurr](https://github.com/schnerd) for the Chrome headless screenshot capture code which is the basis of this project, and for the instructions for running Chrome headless on Ubuntu.
 David's code can be found at [https://github.com/schnerd/chrome-headless-screenshots](https://github.com/schnerd/chrome-headless-screenshots).

 Thanks to [Vladislav Bauer](https://github.com/vbauer) and the [contributors](https://github.com/vbauer/manet/graphs/contributors) to his project [Manet](https://github.com/vbauer/manet) (a screenshot REST API around SlimerJS and PhantomJS) which provided inspiration for this project and which its structure draws heavily from.
-We considered making this a fork of Manet, but ultimatley decided not to for a number of reasons but mostly because we didn't plan on supporting all of it's options at the moment.
+We considered making this a fork of Manet, but ultimately decided not to for a number of reasons but mostly because we didn't plan on supporting all of it's options at the moment.
 We may consider submitting a pull request to Manet to support Chrome headless at some point in the future.
 (See: issue [#82](https://github.com/vbauer/manet/issues/82).)

 Finally, this project wouldn't be possible without [Andrea Cardaci](https://github.com/cyrus-and) and the [contributors](https://github.com/cyrus-and/chrome-remote-interface/graphs/contributors) to [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface).